- Prostate cancer treatment

 Brachytherapy (also called seed implantation or interstitial radiation therapy) uses small radioactive pellets, or “seeds,” each about the size of a grain of rice.
 These pellets are placed directly into your prostate.

 The use of brachytherapy is also limited by some other factors.
-For men who have had a transurethral resection of the prostate (TURP) or for those who already have urinary problems, the risk of urinary side effects may higher.
-Brachytherapy may not be as effective in men with large prostate glands because it may not be possible to place the seeds into all of the correct locations.
-Doctors are now looking at ways to get around this, such as giving men a short course of hormone therapy beforehand to shrink the prostate.
+For men who have had a transurethral resection of the prostate (TURP) or for those who already have urinary problems, the risk of urinary side effects may be higher.
+Brachytherapy might not work as well in men with large prostate glands because it might not be possible to place the seeds into all of the correct locations.
+One way to get around this may be to get a few months of hormone therapy beforehand to shrink the prostate.